dzackgarza/Qual-Review-and-Solutions/Algebra/UGA Questions (no solutions)/sections/050 Group Theory General.md

 :::{.proof title="Part c"}
 \envlist

+- Proceed by trying to estimate $n$, the number of conjugacy classes.
 - As shown in part 1, $\OO_g = C(g)$ is the conjugacy class of $g$ and $\Fix(g) = Z(g)$ is the centralizer of $g$.
 - By the class equation